fpjspro/fingerprintjs.com/content/blog/how-web-audio-api-is-used-for-browser-fingerprinting.md

 ## AudioBuffer

-It represents an audio snippet, stored in memory.
-It’s designed to hold small snippets, because the data is represented internally as linear PCM with each sample being a 32-bit float value in the range between -1.0 and 1.0.
+An AudioBuffer represents an audio snippet, stored in memory.
+It’s designed to hold small snippets.
+The data is represented internally in Linear PCM with each sample represented by a 32-bit float between -1.0 and 1.0.
-It can hold multiple channels, but for our purposes we’ll only use one.\
+It can hold multiple channels, but for our purposes we’ll use only one channel.\
 \
 ***diagram of 32bit numbers in the range between -1.0 to 1.0***